Agents

 Whether you’re buying or selling a home, you need a top-notch agent in your corner.
 There are many qualities you should look for during the hiring process, but one of the most useful is negotiation expertise.

-1) A quicker closing
+1) A Quicker Closing

 For most home buyers and sellers, a relatively quick transaction is ideal.
 Unfortunately, agents who don’t have in-depth negotiation expertise don’t always know how to keep things moving.
 By working with a professional who knows when to take action, when to hold back, and which information to present along the way, you can avoid a long, drawn-out process.

-2) A better price
+2) A Better Price

 While you probably want to make it to closing efficiently, that shouldn’t come at the expense of a great price.
 If you’re buying, an effective negotiator can help you save as much money as possible—without turning the seller off during the offer stage.
 Of course, if you’re selling your home, you’ll have the opposite goal.
 While negotiations are all about coming to an agreement that everyone is happy with, it’s important to have a professional by your side whose goal it is to get the price where you want it.

-3) Peace of mind
+3) Peace of Mind

-4) An advocate
+4) An Advocate

 When you’re at the negotiation table, it feels good to have someone looking out for your interests alone.
 That means a real estate professional who will fight for you.
 As a market expert, the agent you work with should use relevant local data and psychological insight to achieve the best possible outcome on your behalf.
+Plus, they are under a legal duty to represent your needs to the best of their ability.

-5) Those little extras
+5) Those Little Extras

 In real estate, negotiations often go beyond money.
 As a buyer, you can ask for everything from having repairs completed to getting the seller’s help with your closing costs and.
 Even those gorgeous light fixtures you saw during your viewing could be on the table!
 Sellers can counter buyer offers to secure a more flexible timeline, have home-buying conditions removed, and more.
 The point is, a great negotiator knows how to push for a deal that will meet as many of your requirements as possible.